freenas/freenas-docs/userguide/tasks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The advanced replication creation screen has more options for
-fine-tuning a replication.
-It also allows creating local replications,
-legacy engine replications from %brand% 11.1 or earlier, or even
-creating a one-time replication that is not linked to a periodic
-snapshot task.
+remote and local replications.

 Go to
 :menuselection:`System --> Replication Tasks`,
 click |ui-add| and :guilabel:`ADVANCED REPLICATION CREATION` to see
 these options.
-This screen is also displayed after clicking |ui-options|
+These options are also available after clicking
-and :guilabel:`Edit` for an existing replication.
+|ui-options| and :guilabel:`Edit` for an existing replication.

 .. _tasks_replication_advanced_fig:

 .. figure:: images/tasks-replication-add-advanced.png

-The :guilabel:`Transport` value changes many of the options for
-replication. :numref:`Table %s <zfs_add_replication_task_opts_tab>`
-shows abbreviated names of the :guilabel:`Transport` methods in the
-:literal:`Transport` column to identify fields which appear when that
-method is selected.

- * :literal:`ALL`: All :guilabel:`Transport` methods
- * :literal:`SSH`: *SSH*
- * :literal:`NCT`: *SSH+NETCAT*
- * :literal:`LOC`: *LOCAL*
- * :literal:`LEG`: *LEGACY*

 .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.20\linewidth-2\tabcolsep}